Qbox-project/qbx_scoreboard/README.md

-# qb-scoreboard
+# qbx_scoreboard
-Scoreboard for QB-Core
+Scoreboard for Qbox